maxstalzer/maxstalzer.github.io/SF drug crime.markdown

 <object type="text/html" data="{{ site.baseurl }}/TimeSeries.html" width="1200" height="400" style="border: none; padding: 0;"></object>

+Here, the count has been normalised for each year, so we are showing how the share of drugs has changed over the years rather than the total count.

 ### Notable
 Citing:
 * **2011**: California decriminalizes marijuana possession (reduced the charge of possession of one ounce of cannabis or less, from a misdemeanor to an infraction, similar to a traffic violation a maximum of a $100 fine and no mandatory court appearance or criminal record) **(SB 1449)**.
 [CBS News](https://www.cbsnews.com/texas/news/california-governor-signs-marijuana-decriminalization-bill/)